-The alkalinity refers to the measure of the capacity of the water to neutralize the acids.
-It can measure the bicarbonate, carbon dioxide, hydroxide ions, and carbonate naturally present in the water.
+Alkalinity refers to water's capacity to neutralize acids.
+It measures the bicarbonate, carbon dioxide, hydroxide ions, and carbonate present in the water.

-The pH level of drinking water refers to how basic or acidic it is.
-The pH level refers to the hydrogen ions found in the water.
-It stands for ’potential of hydrogen.’
-The pH level of the water at normal drinking level, carbonate, and bicarbonate are the main contributors to its alkalinity.
+The pH level of drinking water refers to how basic or acidic it is and the hydrogen ions found in it.
+The pH stands for the potential of hydrogen.
+At a normal drinking level, carbonate and bicarbonate are the main contributors to the water's alkalinity.

 What is Alkalinity in Drinking Water?

 Alkalinity is the water’s capacity to resist changes in pH that would make the water more acidic.
-It also helps protect your health and piping when it comes to drinking water.
+It also helps protect your health and piping regarding drinking water.

 What Changes the Alkalinity?

-The pH and the alkalinity level of the well water can be affected by various factors such as acidic sanitizers, rain, fill water, and other product applications that can change the alkalinity level over time.
-The majority of alkalinity in the surface water is from calcium carbonate, CaCo3, leached from soil and rocks.
+Factors such as acidic sanitizers, rain, fill water, and other product applications can affect the well water's pH and alkalinity level over time.
+Most of the alkalinity in surface water comes from calcium carbonate, CaCo3, leached from soil and rocks.

-Alkalinity is important in the treatment of wastewater and drinking water.
-It can influence the treatment processes such as anaerobic digestion.
-Water can also become unsuitable for irrigation if it is higher than the natural level of alkalinity in the soil.
+Alkalinity is important in treating wastewater and drinking water.
+It can influence treatment processes, such as anaerobic digestion.
+Water with a higher alkalinity level than the natural level in the soil can also become unsuitable for irrigation.

-Alkalinity is closely related to the acid-neutralizing capacity (ANC) of a solution.
+Alkalinity is closely related to a solution's acid-neutralizing capacity (ANC).
 Often, ANC is incorrectly used to refer to alkalinity.
-But the acid-neutralizing capacity can refer to the combination of the solution and solids available.
+However, the acid-neutralizing capacity can refer to the combination of the solution and solids available.
 Examples are aquifer solids and suspended matter.

 How to Measure Alkalinity